-This is Bumper Crop, an experimental series of twice-monthly bite-sized CABBAGES emails featuring bonus material, exclusive content, sneak previews, and other bits n' bobs for top-tier paying subscribers to the newsletter.
+This is Bumper Crop, an ongoing experimental series of CABBAGES emails featuring bonus material, exclusive content, sneak previews, and other bits n' bobs for top-tier paying subscribers to the newsletter.
 (Not a subscriber yet?
 Go fix that right now.)

 Some weeks back, I hopped on a Zoom to interview turntable maestro and Deltron 3030 member Kid Koala aabout his brand-new album Creatures Of The Late Afternoon.
 Unsurprisingly, given that my first experience with his music was a Money Mark concert in Cambridge, MA back in 1998, our conversation didn't follow a perfectly linear path.
 As you'll see in these outtakes from that chat, he went deep into his creative process, including an anecdote about some of the unanticipated sources of inspiration behind his 2000 studio album Carpal Tunnel Syndrome.

 Were there breakthrough moments or points in your life where your understanding of the turntables as an instrument notched up in some way or otherwise changed?